CrimeVisualizer/USCrimeVisualizer/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.

+  Crime Visualization Project [Replace Name]

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

+  CVP offers curious citizens an interactive, engaging view into the crime patterns across the United States.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

+  CVP is a highly interactive web browser experience that immerses viewers in the vastness of crime data.
+With crime patterns emerging as a systemic social issue in the United States, social concientious citizens desire new ways to understand the current state of crime in their city.
+CVP provides an easily understood visual interface to engage with your local community.
+  The interface allows the user to traverse time across years, days, types of crime, location, and district demographics.
+CVP is a web based experience.

+  Visualization experience:
+  - Points stream in at the beginning of the page load

+  Data Visualization Features:

+  - Type in address to search bar.
+Visualize the crime within X mile radius of the inputed address.
+  - Filter by:
+    - One single 24 hour day
+      - Show holidays and peak crime dates
+      - Show individual points
+    - 10 years, animation incremented by year
+      - Show glowing views/heat maps (average the data) - research the best way to visualize this
+        - Show the demographic shifts across the time, comparing the
+    - Demographics
+    - Type of Crime
+  - Click on district to see crime summary for that period of time
+  - Slow down animation, hover over points to see specific crimes
+  - Click on points, districts to bring up local news storys, wikipedia info, etc.

 ## Problem ##
   > Describe the problem your product solves.

+  Crime is cities is difficult for a citizen to understand on an aggregate level.
+Beyond local news' annecdotal stories, social issues such at crime are notoriously difficult to convey.
+Further, it is difficult to deliver this information in an engaging medium.
+Citizens crave this information, but generally lack reputable, accurate sources.
+The city of San Francisco has a database of millions of lines of crime logs.
+This data tells a story, but is impossible to understand unless the data is transformed.

 ## Solution ##
   > Describe how your product elegantly solves the problem.

+  CVP displays data in an easily digestible, customizable format.
+Users can play with the data, in part internalizing the information.
+Users can speed and slow the transition of crime across a day across the city of San Francisco.
+They zoom into an area of San Francisco to inspect the crime in an area of interest, bringing the story to life for their specific conditions.
+Interactive data is especially powerful for crime patterns as citizens can connect with the portions of city they have a specific interest in.
+And, perhaps, they can understand the conditions outside of their community.

 ## Quote from You ##
   > A quote from a spokesperson in your company.

+  CVP brings millions of crime logs off the page and captures the imagination, interest, and perhaps action of the citizens of San Francisco.

 ## How to Get Started ##
   > Describe how easy it is to get started.

+  Navigate to the SVP website and explore!

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

+  "As a San Francisco native of 15 years, I have seen the city evolve before my eyes.
+As the city continues to evolve, understanding how the crime throughout the city changes further connects me to my city. "

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.

+  Explore the SVP website and click on the page to bring up links to learn more.